Isaak-Malers/Amp-Boy-Docs/docs/index.md

 ## Contactor Care

 AB switches will ship with a small piece of sandpaper.
 The design is such that the contactors can be removed, and lapped with the sandpaper.
 THis should greatly extend the lifespan of the switch;  As corosion builds up it can increase the resistance of the switch and lead to it over-heating under load.
 Regularly servicing the contactors by sanding them smooth and clean again will solve this issue.

+## Environmental Impact

+* AB-90 switches are shipped in 100% post consumer recycled packaging.
+* Copper cast offs from contactors is 100% recycled.

 ## Bulk orders